Forward-Aerial/Frame-Scraper/README.md

-# Smash VOD DL
+# Dataset Builder
 A utility for downloading Super Smash Bros.
-Videos-On-Demand (VODs) of professional players.
+Videos-On-Demand of professional games, and splitting those games into frames.
 Sources data from https://vods.co.

 ## Running Locally